-GC (General Counsel) - Also referred to as the Chief Counsel or Chief Legal Officer (CLO), this person tis the head of the legal department.
+GC (General Counsel) – Also referred to as the Chief Counsel or Chief Legal Officer (CLO), this person is the head of the legal department.
 Along with overseeing and identifying legal issues and mitigating risk, general counsel must ensure alignment with each department within the organization to facilitate positive business outcomes.

 GL (General Ledger) – Numbers assigned to different debit or credit entries to make accounting easier and more functional.

 KPI (Key Performance Indicator) – Measurable and actionable value that demonstrates how effectively a company achieves key business objectives with the goal of keeping strategy on track.

 LEDES (Legal Electronic Data Exchange Standard) – LEDES is a simple file format with specifications that support hourly billing, flat fee billing, expenses, multiple currencies, and tax to ensure standardization during the exchange of billing and other information between corporations and law firms.

 PO (Purchase Order) – Buyer-generated document that authorizes a purchase transaction.